pletzer/firstStepsInViz/README.md

 Hope you enjoyed the tutorial!
-Feel free to make suggestions and create pull-request.
+Feel free to fork and create pull-requests.